alvinary/artale/README.md

 - The class in charge of finding models satisfying a specification is in `models.py`
 - The class in charge of parsing programs is in `parser.py`
-- The `./specs` folder contains some example programs
+- `specs.py` contains some example programs

 ### Dependencies
 The scripts in this repository depend on [Pyglet](http://pyglet.org) and [PySAT](https://pysathq.github.io/).